codio-content/Javascript_for_web_development-Javascript_and_HTML_forms/.guides/content/Form-mechanisms-55ff.md

 1. The browser submits the form to the provided action URL.
 1. The server processes the form data and answers with a page saying "Thank you for submitting your form to this address..."

-Normally for step 2. we must have a server with a script that processes the form data and answers with a page.
-This is not in the scope of this unit and is provided for you.
-Until the end of the unit, if you need an URL for the `action` property of your forms you can use `https://codio-forms-unit.com`.
+For step 2. we must have a server running a script that processes the form data and answers with another page.
+This is not in the scope of this unit and for the end of the unit, if you need an URL for the `action` property of your `form` you can use `https://codio-forms-unit.com`.